 You may also like

-If your property, or one you manage, is damaged due to a natural disaster, the below FAQs may help you to navigate this time...
+If your property, or one you manage, is damaged due to a natural disaster, these FAQs may help you to navigate this time...